josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/🍉_the_crown_as_british_state_wayfinder.md

 This node captures a broader condition:

 - executive power constrained by alliances and optics
-- moral signalling rerouted through non-executive organs
+- moral signalling rerouted through non-executive actors
 - accountability deferred, but not abandoned

 The state does not pivot loudly.